 He is a British Computer Scientist who enabled a system to be able to view web pages, known as hypertext documents, through the Internet.

 He also serves as a Director of the World Wide Web Consortium, W3C.

 Today the world has never been so interconnected, and it has never been easier to access and share information.
 The World Wide Web has revolutionized the way we communicate, work, and play to even a few decades ago.

-In the following article, we'll take a quick look at the man and his groundbreaking work.
-Without it, all websites, including our own, simply could not exist.
+Without Tim's groundbreaking work, all websites, including our own, simply could not exist.

 How did Berners-Lee impact the world?